Pornstars on OnlyFans: What Pros Do Differently

 The transferable lesson: decide what your page is in one sentence before you post anything.
 "Bratty gamer girl who roleplays" is a brand.
 "Hot girl posting pics" is not.
 Everything (bio, captions, content cadence, promo) should reinforce that single sentence.
 For the mechanics of building that identity consistently across platforms, the branding guide covers it, and the bio guide handles the first impression.

-They monetize a back catalog from day one
+They monetize a back catalog on OnlyFans from day one

 A new creator starts with an empty page.
 A performer starts with years of shot material, behind-the-scenes footage, and content rights they can repackage.
 They are never staring at "I have nothing to post."
 This is a structural advantage, but it points to a habit anyone can adopt: shoot in batches and bank a library before you launch.